-A field experience or internship is a way to gain practical, hands-on work experience in a particular field of interest.
+A field experience or internship is a way to gain practical, hands-on work experience utilizing the theories and skills learned through the student's course of studies.
 Students may pursue such opportunities locally or elsewhere and may receive pay for their experiences.
 In addition to opportunities on campus, in the Chequamegon Bay area there are diverse opportunities available for student experiences with state and federal governmental agencies, non-profit organizations, for-profit organizations, tribal governments, municipalities, as well as with other organizations.